Fast and Light Alternative to Bryntum Gantt in 2026

 Tasks loading

-Finally, we have to take into account the time required for loading and rendering tasks into Gantt charts built with both libraries (without the use of auto scheduling).
+Finally, we have to take into account the time required for loading and rendering tasks into Gantt charts built with both libraries (without the use of auto-scheduling).
 It is probably the most vivid performance characteristic since initial rendering time is a critical metric.
 It allows you to understand how fast Gantt components can handle various loads and decide whether it will be acceptable for a given project.

 In average charts, Gantt data should be loaded in less than 3 seconds, except for cases when the data contains a lot of information (additional fields).
 But even then, the loading process should not take more than 30 seconds.

-Gantt Chart Loading Time (100-10,000 Tasks)Moreover, we performed tests that vividly illustrate the loading speed capabilities of both Gantt components under heavy loads.
+Moreover, we performed tests that vividly illustrate the loading speed capabilities of both Gantt components under heavy loads.

-Gantt Chart Loading Time (20,000 - 100,000 Tasks)Note: Bryntum Gantt for 100,000 wasn’t able to load on the computer used for testing
+performance testing (load time with high loads)Note: Bryntum Gantt wasn’t able to load 100,000 tasks on the computer used for testing

 As shown in the resulting graph with big charts, DHTMLX Gantt is even more performant.
 For instance, it takes almost 5 minutes for Bryntum Gantt to load 50,000 tasks, which is a considerable amount of time.
-Thus, to be in the perfomant area, you’d better limit the data to 25,000 tasks working with DHTMLX and to 2,000 tasks – with Bryntum.
+Thus, to be in the perfomant area, you’d better limit the data to 20,000 tasks working with DHTMLX and to 2,000 tasks with Bryntum.
 It turns out to be a 10x difference between the components.

 To check the test results on your own, you can try the following snippets:

 Bear in mind that the results of these tests heavily depend on the resources of the computer being used.
-For performance testing of both Gantt components, we used the computer with the following technical characteristics:
+For performance testing of both Gantt components, we used a computer with the following technical characteristics:

 • Windows 10, Intel(R) Core(TM) i3-7100U CPU @ 2.40GHz, 8GiB